Authentic Mexican Chilaquiles Rojos Recipe

 Ingredients for salsa rojo cooked in a small pan.

-Allow to slightly cool down and place the sauce ingredients in a blender with 1 1/2 cup of the cooking water.
+Allow to cool down slightly and place the sauce ingredients in a blender with 1 1/2 cups of the cooking water or chicken stock.

 Add garlic, cumin seeds, and peppercorns.
 Blend until you will have a smooth sauce.
 Set aside until needed.